CompuTec/computec-docs/docs/processforce/user-guide/inventory/batch-control/batch-control-settings/manual-and-backflush-issue-type-configuration.md

 ## Backflush Issue Method

 The same principles that apply to manual issue types also apply to batch back-flushing.

-Ensuring accurate backflush settings prevents material shortages and maintains production efficiency.
+- **Yes**: The batch is included in backflush.
+- **No**: The batch is excluded from backflush.
+- **Display**: The batch is shown but cannot be consumed.

 ---